AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/expiration-static-objects.md

 ---
 title: Scadenza degli oggetti statici
 seo-title: Expiration of Static Objects
-description: Scopri come configurare AEM in modo che gli oggetti statici non scadano (per un periodo di tempo ragionevole).
+description: Scopri come configurare l’AEM in modo che gli oggetti statici non scadano (per un periodo di tempo ragionevole).
 seo-description: Learn how to configure AEM so that static objects do not expire (for a reasonable period of time).
 uuid: ee019a3d-4133-4d40-98ec-e0914b751fb3
 contentOwner: User